domingosebastian/design_patterns/solid_2_O_OCP_solution/README.txt

 You must perform three steps:
-1 - Modify the PrimeNumberGenerator class to allow subclasses with specific sorting 2 - Create a subclass of PrimeNumberGenerator that returns the list of prime numbers ​​from least to greatest 3 - Adapt the test so that test_reverse_order uses this new class
+1 - Modify the PrimeNumberGenerator class to allow subclasses with specific sorting 2 - Create a subclass of PrimeNumberGenerator that returns the list of prime numbers ​​from smallest to greatest 3 - Adapt the test so that test_reverse_order uses this new class

 -------------------------------
 Do not look for "show off" in the use of the API.
-It is not necessary to do it all in one line ;-) Try that the result code illustrates the principle explained well.
+It is not necessary to do it all in one line ;-) Try to make the result code illustrate the principle in the best way possible.